filippo-ciucciomei/ferve-studio/README.md

 - Custom **pure CSS animations** developed to enhance the brand's visual identity.
 - Clean and modular code architecture designed for easy future improvements
 - Animation systems are ready for potential upgrades using JavaScript for smoother, more dynamic effects
-- Use of Modals for a better UX
+- Use of Modals and Carousels for a better UX

 ---